stac-utils/pystac/docs/api.rst

    api/*

 This API reference is auto-generated from the Python docstrings.
-The table of contents on the left is organized by module, and the sections below are organized based on concepts and sections within the :stac-spec:`STAC Spec <>`.
+The table of contents on the left is organized by module.
+The sections below are organized based on concepts and sections within the :stac-spec:`STAC Spec <>` and PySTAC itself.

 Primitive Structures
 --------------------